E1

 Viking Refrigerator Compartment Thermistor Failure

-Refrigerator display shows E1; unit may run continuously or not maintain set temperature.
+The refrigerator display shows E1; the unit may run continuously or fail to maintain the set temperature.

 Advertisements